ic-home icon Design resourcesWhat's motion design?

 Isn’t motion design just a fancy name for animation?

-The line between the two is quite blurry, and motion design is often referred to as animation.
+So the line between motion design and animation is quite blurry.
 But let’s draw a clear distinction.

 Uses of motion design